abilandz/PH8124/Lecture_8/Lecture_8.md

 ... some code here ...
 HERE-DOC
 ```
 The 'here document' begins with ```<<``` and its body is marked with the matching pair of delimiters.
 The name of the delimiters is arbitrary, as long as the closing one does not coincide with some string in the code in the body.
 The above construct evaluates all code inside delimiters named 'HERE-DOC', and dumps it in the external file named 'someFile'.
-There is nothing special about the choice of 'HERE-DOC' to name the delimiters, we could have uses as well something like
+There is nothing special about the choice of 'HERE-DOC' to name the delimiters, we could have used as well something like
 ```bash
 cat > someFile <<EOF
 ... some code here ...
 EOF
 ```
 The empty characters at the end of delimiters matter, and this is a typical source of errors.
-If the name of the opening delimiter is 'HERE-DOC' (no empty characters!) and the name of the closing delimiter is 'HERE_DOC ' (one empty character at the end!), we will get an error, as the two delimiters do not match exactly each other.
+If the name of the opening delimiter is 'HERE-DOC' (no empty characters at the end!) and the name of the closing delimiter is 'HERE_DOC ' (one empty character at the end!), we will get an error, as the two delimiters do not match exactly each other.
 Therefore, make sure there are no trailing empty characters after the delimiters.

 With the above version of 'here documents', **Bash** supports variable and command substitution in the body of 'here documents', which enables to write files programmatically.
 This is best illustrated with the following simple script named 'testHD.sh', which takes as two arguments two floats, sums them up, and dumps everything (alongside with some other info) in the external file named 'output.log':
 ```bash